philipjohn/rules/readme.txt

 License: WTFPL
 License URI: http://www.wtfpl.net/

-Have power over your WordPress site.
+Make all the things happen.
 No coding required.

 == Description ==

-Rules for WordPress finally gives you control over your site by allowing you to directly affect what plugins and themes can and can't do.
+Rules for WordPress allows you to set activity triggers and specify actions for your site to perform, all through the dashboard.

-Not only that but it allows you to create your own plugin-style functionality without an ounce of code required.

-Finally, it provides other plugins the ability to add additional actions that you can carry out using Rules.
+WordPress' excellent hooks system is now accessible to non-coders.

 == Installation ==